Excel Electrical Services Ltd work in conjunction with many local Eco builders and architects and can provide eco solutions for:

 Halogen bulbs are similar but instead have a small pocket of halogen gas that reacts with tungsten to produce light.
 These bulbs burn brighter.
 They also use less electricity and last twice as long as a standard bulb.

 Energy efficient light bulbs use significantly less energy than incandescent bulbs, and also last longer.

 LEDs themselves have been around for some time, but only recently have improvements in efficiency, cost and output made them viable for the larger-scale lighting used in households, businesses and other environments.
 Due to rapid progress in LED technologies, products exist with wide ranges of efficiencies and life spans.

 The bulbs can work for up to 50000hours, if not run outside of the specified temperature range.
 They use about 8-11 watts of power to replace 60 watt incandescent or 6 watts for a 50 watt halogen lamp.
 This capacity provides an efficiency gain of up to 80%.

 Other benefits of LED light bulbs:

 Technology is available to optimise the voltage on your electrical installation.
-By reducing and managing the voltage coming into your home the device will ensure many of your electrical appliances use less electricity and cost less to run.
-It will also lower your carbon emissions.
+If you can reduce and manage the voltage coming into your home.
+A device like this, will ensure many of your electrical appliances will be more effective.
+This means they will use less electricity and cost less to run.
+Because it will lower your carbon emissions.